 Education

 Key Research Areas

-My research goal is to advance precision cosmology at the intersection of theory and observation, particularly using data from next-generation surveys such as the Vera C. Rubin Observatory's LSST, the Euclid mission, and DESI.
+My long-term research goal is to advance precision cosmology at the intersection of theory and observation, particularly using data from next-generation surveys such as the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) Dark Energy Science Collaboration (DESC), the Euclid mission, the Dark Energy Spectroscopic Instrument (DESI), the Simons Observatory, CMB-S4, and the Atacama Cosmology Telescope (ACT).
 I use computational approaches including machine learning, Bayesian inference, and cosmological emulation to extract constraints on the universe's origin, evolution, and matter–energy composition.
 I am committed to fostering diversity, equity, and inclusion within the academic community.

+Education